chittaro/six_year/README.md

 The RSA encryption scheme is one in which the encryptor, say person D, **randomly** selects a series of numbers that the encryption calculations (described in the second paragraph) will revolve around.
 First, D picks a number `n = (p * q)`, where `p` and `q` are both prime numbers.
 Then, D picks a number `e` such that `e` is coprime to `(p - 1) * (q - 1)`.
 Lastly, D picks a secret key `d` in some special way.
 Our records do not indicate how though...

-Using these parameters, any other person P, can send D a secret message `m` by performing the following calculation: `c = m^e (mod n)`.
+Using these parameters, anyone other person P, can send D a secret message `m` by performing the following calculation: `c = m^e (mod n)`.
 D can then decrypt by performing `m = c^d (mod n)`.
 With [cool math](https://www.coolmathgames.com/) and such, this somehow decrypts the original message.

 #### Darco's RSA

 In this scenario, D. Paolmart has both created the parameters for encryption AND encrypted a message.
-Therefore, he is both person D and P (this might be confusing if you choose to look up RSA online, so j remember this).
+Therefore, he is both the sender and receiver, or both person D and P (this might be confusing if you choose to look up RSA online, so j remember this).

-## Darco P.'s Code
+## Code Setup

+#### Initial Steps
+1) Download code

+2) Paste your clue output into the "secret_schmecret.txt" file
+    - **EX:** 120 291 111 104 ...

+3) Figure out decryption key
+    - Yass

+4) Locate the output of your next clue in the "gf_too_smart.txt" file
+    - Should now be a series of letters, not numbers
+    - The output may/should look odd -- make sure to verify the output on the trivia site!

 #### Execution